MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

 - The solution must have:

   - End-to-end monitoring and audit trails.

   - Alerting enabled for reliability, performance, and cost metrics.

 - The solution should prioritize:

   - Existing skills and capabilities instead of developing new skills.
 This strategy reduces complexity, risk, and cost.

   - Modern cloud service tiers.
 For example, the solution should use platform as a service (PaaS) solutions whenever practical to reduce management burden, risk, and to help control costs.

   - Components that are mature in the market and easy to find.
-Contoso plans to upskill engineers across the software development lifecycle (SDLC).
+Contoso plans to upskill engineers across the software development life cycle (SDLC).

 - The solution should be optimized for the nonfunctional requirements (NFRs) in the following order:

   1. The cost to build and run the solution.

   1. The performance of the solution.

   1. The maintainability of the solution.

 ### Key design decisions

 The [modern analytics architecture with Azure Databricks](/azure/architecture/solution-ideas/articles/azure-databricks-modern-analytics-architecture) is the basis for the solution design.
 This design is a natural extension of the Azure landing zone enterprise architecture.
 It reuses many foundational components from the Azure landing zone enterprise architecture, like Microsoft Entra ID and Azure Monitor.
 Only solution-specific configuration updates are required.

 - This design easily accommodates the expected volume and processing requirements, including autoscale requirements.

-- Delta Lake supports the _point-in-time_ requirements and enhanced data versioning, schema enforcement, and time travel.
+- Delta Lake supports the *point-in-time* requirements and enhanced data versioning, schema enforcement, and time travel.
 Delta Lake also provides atomicity, consistency, isolation, and durability (ACID) guarantees.

 - Mature in market offering, high levels of skill availability, and strong upskilling and training are available.

 - Supports the strategic desire for an enterprise data science capacity by using raw or validated lake access in Azure Databricks.

 - Azure Data Lake Storage and Azure Databricks provide efficient medium-sized data storage and processing.

 - Supports the requirements for performance, reliability, and service resiliency.

 - The selection of PaaS services offloads much of the operational burden to Microsoft in exchange for less control.

 - Because of the initial solution release, we recommend that you use Power BI [Pro licensing](/power-bi/fundamentals/service-features-license-type#pro-license) as the licensing option.
 This choice has an explicit tradeoff of operating expenses versus Power BI [Premium performance](/power-bi/enterprise/service-premium-what-is).